w3f/w3f-education/docs/Rust/section6/traits.md

 description: Learn how to bring data structs to life with traits in Rust.
 ---

-As there is no real concept of object-oriented-style inheritance in Rust **traits** introduce the notion of defining shared behavior for data structures.
+There is no genuine concept of object-oriented-style inheritance in Rust. **Traits** introduce the notion of defining shared behavior for data structures.
 A trait defines a set of shared functions, expectations, and behavior that can be used for an indefinite number of types.

 ## Creating a Trait

 Defining a trait utilizes the `trait` keyword, followed by the name of the trait.
 In this example, notice the use of the `pub` (public) keyword.
 This exposes the trait to any external files within a Rust crate and project to utilize:

 ```rust
 pub trait DigitalBank {